babolili/SNNC17/guests.md

 				Dress code
 			</h3>
 			<p>
 				Dress code is <a href="https://en.wikipedia.org/wiki/White_tie" target="_blank">white tie</a>, the most formal attire.
-Guest can come either in white tie and tails (explained in detail below), nightgown (explained in detail below) formal military attire, or formal attire from any other culture.
+Guest can come either in white tie and tails (explained in detail below), evening gown (explained in detail below) formal military attire, or formal attire from any other culture.
 			</p>
 			<h4>
 				White tie and tails